eranws/canva-example-apps/README.md

 ## Run `serve`
-Port 5001 is used in the examples.
+Port 5001 is used in the examples, clone this repo and cd into to run the examples.

 Configure `PORT=5001` as env variable or set immediate before `serve` command:
 ```
 PORT=5001 serve